dimatany/ReactLess/README.md

 > When I was creating this project, all decisions were made on my own, I used Google to help!
 This is a great skill, since before me, someone has already met a similar problem.

->I learned to stop in time in the attacks of perfectionism and write the code further.
+> I learned to stop in time in the attacks of perfectionism and write the code further.
 Even if I think the code is not ideal, it works well.

 `If you have any questions - be free to contact me!`

+### P.S.
+> Translation of the site is not produced by fullness - I transferred the first two tabs with all the sets.
+My task - will show the site translation with the popular library to the  8-12 transfers components, but not the artistic translation of the entire website!
+> Also, I report that the design of the entire website has not been derived from a professional designer.
+I have made a lot of components myself, because I wanted to show you what I could do them myself.